Skip to content

 Issue rows are displayed in the form:

-Group rows show the group name and issue count.
+Group rows show the group name, and the issue count appears in the row description.

 Commands